The Connaught Bar, Connaught Hotel, London

 Originally designed by the noted Swiss architect Marc-Joseph Saugey, the hotel’s ground floor public spaces underwent a major refurbishment in 2007/08, shortly after the hotel was acquired by the Mandarin Oriental Group.

-dpa lighting design were responsible for the lighting within the public spaces, including the entrance lobby, reception, lounge bar and two restaurants; “Le Sud” an all day brasserie with a menu by the French chef Paul Bocuse and “Rasoi” an Indian Restaurant run by acclaimed Indian chef Vineet Bhatia
+dpa lighting consultants were responsible for the lighting within the public spaces, including the entrance lobby, reception, lounge bar and two restaurants: “Le Sud”, an all-day brasserie with a menu by the French chef Paul Bocuse, and “Rasoi”, an Indian Restaurant run by acclaimed Indian chef Vineet Bhatia

 A particular challenge of this project was meeting the strict energy usage requirements laid out by the local government.
 This was achieved through the careful selection of appropriate luminaires and high efficacy light sources and the use of a micro-processor based lighting control system.
 The control system allowed the mood of each individual area to be determined according to the uses of the space and the time of day.